-All our DTP DiMeN PhD students have access to unique Internship opportunities with a range of non-academic organisations, including industry, science communication and policy agencies.
-As a DTP DiMeN PhD student, thought these opportunities you will gain:
+All our DTP DiMeN PhD students have access to unique internship opportunities with a range of non-academic organisations, including industry, science communication and policy agencies.
+Through these opportunities you will gain:

 - Valuable job experience and transferable skills to enhance your CV and post-PhD employability

-- Improve upon and gain technical skills and knowledge of your chosen field
+- Improve and gain technical skills/knowledge of your chosen field

-- Exploration of the wider applications and impact of your research area
+- Exploration of the wider implications and impact of your research area

-- Knowledge about all the different postgraduate career options open to you
+- Knowledge of the different postgraduate career options open to you

 - Links with potential future employers and/or collaborators

-Have a look at what some of our students had to say about their Internship experiences:
+Have a look at what some of our students had to say about their internship experience: